How Good Is ESG As A Career Choice?

 But that isn’t the case.

 Looking at pay alone, the salaries for those delving into the ESG job market are highly lucrative.
 The labour shortages are a boon for ESG job seekers, as they can demand higher pay, especially with a relevant certification.
+For finance professionals, ESG roles can also offer competitive financial returns, making these positions attractive for those seeking both impact and profitability.
 At the highest local levels, top talent can easily expect a base salary of $110,000 USD per year.
 For global positions, those can be higher.

 More Companies Will Be Joining In